kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 ## Onboarding Checklist

-<div style="width:100%;height:500px;"><iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfd6J9ZZyR2ve9BBkj_zmxs302hQSdJsPVMw_Sz06YVw4I49g/viewform?embedded=true" frameborder="0" sandbox="allow-scripts allow-popups allow-top-navigation-by-user-activation allow-forms allow-same-origin" allowfullscreen="" style="width: 100%; height: 100%; border-radius: 1px; pointer-events: auto; background-color: white;"></iframe></div>

 We’re excited to see you at Orientation!
-If you complete all the steps on this page, you will get a calendar invitation for orientation on or before February 9.
+Complete the form below and you will get a calendar invitation for orientation on or before February 9.
 Remember that attending orientation is mandatory to take the class.

+<div style="width:100%;height:500px;"><iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfd6J9ZZyR2ve9BBkj_zmxs302hQSdJsPVMw_Sz06YVw4I49g/viewform?embedded=true" frameborder="0" sandbox="allow-scripts allow-popups allow-top-navigation-by-user-activation allow-forms allow-same-origin" allowfullscreen="" style="width: 100%; height: 100%; border-radius: 1px; pointer-events: auto; background-color: white;"></iframe></div>

 ### See you at the Orientation!✨✨🏔️